UConn

 Autogoal in the Tiger Cup

-The 1998 Tiger Cup pitted Thailand against Indonesia in the final match of the group stage.
+The 1998 Tiger Cup (now known as the AFF Championship) pitted Thailand against Indonesia in the final match of the group stage.
 Both teams were certain to advance but the outcome of the match would determine the group's winner, who would face the host (and favorite to win it all) Vietnam in the semi-finals.

 The structure of the tournament was as follows: First, teams are divided into two groups and every member of a group plays every other member once.
 Then, the top two teams from each group advance.
 The winner of one group plays the second-place team from the other.
-The reason for this is again noble — to reward the winning team with an easier match.
+The reason for this is again noble—to reward the winning team with an easier match.
 However, Group B saw the favorite, Vietnam, place second to rival Singapore.
 Both teams were undefeated (the game in which they met each other resulted in a draw), but Singapore earned the higher standing due to its 2-0 win over Malaysia, who Vietnam bested by only 1-0.
 Many soccer enthusiasts would argue that a 1-0 victory is not worse than a 2-0 victory as it may imply only that a team played more defensively after the first goal.
-This is not important for our purposes, since what is important is that the winner of the match between Thailand and Indonesia would have to play Vietnam next and neither team found this to be much of a reward.
+This is not important for our purposes.
+What matters is that the winner of the match between Thailand and Indonesia would have to play Vietnam next and neither team found this to be much of a reward.

 The match proceeded with very little fanfare for the first half, with neither team making any effort to score.
 After several cautions by the official, the second half saw two unenthusiastic goals by each side.
-With only seconds left in the match (in injury time, for aficionados), Indonesian goalkeeper Mursyid Effendi turned towards his own goal and scored.
-As a result, Indonesia lost forcing Thailand to face Vietnam.
+With only seconds left in the match (in injury time, for aficionados), Indonesian goalkeeper Mursyid Effendi turned towards his own goal and scored an own goal.
+As a result, Indonesia lost the match 3-2, forcing Thailand to face Vietnam in the next round.

 Which goal is mine?